Hokan-Ashir/SFGameDataEditor/README.md

 # TODO
  - Add more flexible ability to merge multiple sf-mod files
  - Extend sf-mod-files format to include description, maybe picture
  - Add filtration
- - Add search; in views and across whole application
- - Add icons for objects and creatures
+ - Add icons for objects and creatures (in progress)

 # Special thanks
  - This application won't be possible without information grabbed from this forum - http://spellforcefanforum.hostoi.com/index.php